Jay Zeamer Jr.: Later life

 He returned to MIT and obtained a master's degree in aeronautical engineering in 1946.
 Zeamer then worked for a series of aerospace companies: Pratt & Whitney in East Hartford, Connecticut, followed by Hughes Aircraft in Los Angeles, California, and finally Raytheon in Bedford, Massachusetts.
 Zeamer moved to Boothbay Harbor, Maine, in 1968, where he enjoyed rowing in the harbor, as he had done in his childhood.
 He retired in 1975.

 Zeamer married in 1949, and with his wife Barbara raised five daughters: Marcia, Jacque, Jayne, Susan, and Sandra.
 Barbara Zeamer stated that he rarely talked about his wartime experiences or the medal.
 "I think he didn't feel he deserved it.
 He was so close to his bombardier [Sarnoski] and he felt terrible about his being killed".

 Zeamer died in a nursing home at age 88.
 At the time of his death, he was the last living Medal of Honor recipient of the U.S. Army Air Forces.
 Zeamer's funeral was held on May 11, 2007, and he was buried at Arlington National Cemetery, in Arlington, Virginia.
 The governor of Maine, John Baldacci, ordered that flags in the state be flown at half-staff on the day of the funeral.

 Awards and decorations

+Medal of Honor citation

+Zeamer's Medal of Honor citation reads:

+Rank and organization: Major, U.S. Army Air Corps.
+Place and date: Over Buka area, Solomon Islands, June 16, 1943.
+Entered service at: Machias, Maine.
+Birth: Carlisle, Pa.
+G.O.
+No.: 1, January 4, 1944.